On this page

 Initial and specialist teacher education

 Numbers continue to grow in our Specialist Teaching qualifications, which focuses on inclusive education and allows teachers to become specialist educators.
-In 2023, there were 430 students, which is double the number five years ago.
+In 2024, there were 475 students, 45 more than in 2023 and more than double the number 5 years ago.

 Specialities include Blind and Low Vision, Deaf and Hard of Hearing, Learning Education and Complex Educational Needs.